UX Design & Product Case Studies

 What was the outcome of the project?

-As a result of the presentations and discussions, RainFocus landed consistent work with the event management teams of two major fortune 500 companies, Oracle and Cisco.
+As a result of the presentations and discussions, RainFocus landed consistent work with the event management teams of two major Fortune 500 companies, Oracle and Cisco.

 RAINFOCUS COLLECTION BUILDER